blu3mania/npp-papyrus/Configuration.md

 causes large amount of text gets selected in the newly opened file window so it will be more of a trouble than convenience.

+**Note,** PapyrusCompiler searches referenced scripts in current folder first, then in specified import directories ("-i").
+If there are multiple directories specified, it will search from the first directory to the last one.
+This plugin matches this behavior when opening a referenced script file.

 ### Papyrus Script Lexer styles
 These styles can be configured from Notepad++'s *Style Configurator* dialog under *Settings* menu.
 A convenient link is provided.